ansible/vscode-ansible/README.md

 * `ansible.ansible.useFullyQualifiedCollectionNames`: Toggles use of
   fully qualified collection names (FQCN) when inserting a module name.
-  Disabling it will only use FQCNs when necessary, that is when the collection isn't configured for the task.
+  Disabling it will only use FQCNs when necessary, that is when the collection is not configured for the task.
 * `ansible.ansibleLint.arguments`: Optional command line arguments to be appended to `ansible-lint` invocation.
 See `ansible-lint` documentation.
 * `ansible.ansibleLint.enabled`: Enables/disables use of `ansible-lint`.